The days remaining in 2017 are few, and 2018 is just around the corner -- things you undoubtedly know already.

 - Evernote: Evernote is a repository for just about anything: ideas, articles, documents, photos, marketing examples.
 You can use the tool on your phone, desktop, and tablet, so it goes where you go.
 The big benefit of Evernote is how searchable it is.
 You can search documents or even the words in a picture to quickly retrieve your content again.
 The premium version

 getsyou more storage, better search, and an interesting presentation mode.
 Cost: $69.99/year

 - Dropbox or Box: We all could use a little space.
 Help your marketer out by upgrading their Dropbox or Box accounts to a pro version.
 Cost: Varies

 - Feedly Pro: When Google Reader closed its doors, Feedly was widely adopted as the replacement RSS reader.
 Feedly Pro is a more powerful version of Feedly with one-click integrations, custom sharing URLs, and full support.
 Cost: Plans start at $5.41/month

 14) Noise-Cancelling Headphones

-If you can get over the price, this is an amazing gift for anyone who needs to focus throughout the day.
+But if you can get over the price, this is an amazing gift for anyone who needs to focus throughout the day.
 Noise-cancelling headphones put your marketers in their own cozy and uninterrupted lead-generating world.

 Whether they listen to Mozart or Modest Mouse, these headphones give marketers a chance to block out everything but the work ahead of them.

-Where to get them: Amazon or your local Bose store
+Where to get them: Bose

 15) Class Reimbursement